renaalee/robot_comp_remote_2020/Milestone 4/readme.md

   }
 }
 ```
 - This made for much sharper turns than before.
+This is the 'reactive' approach to making turns.
+I found that increasing the base speed makes the turns a little less sharp but I think it saves time in the end.

 ## Milestone Completion
 https://drive.google.com/file/d/1OTnBppJsHbp-zZnEWt0c941LcNkHhTzI/view?usp=sharing